jonshiach/graphics-labs/pages/03_textures.md

 :width: 500
 ```

 2. Modify the fragment shader so that the smiley face looks in the other direction.
+Hint: the individual elements of a `vec3` vector can be accessed using `<vector name>.x`, `<vector name>.y` etc.

 ```{figure} ../images/smiley_reversed.png
 :width: 500